7.1 earthquake near Ridgecrest shakes California; state’s strongest shaking in 2 decades

 This is a developing story; check with sacbee.com for updates.

-For the second consecutive day, an earthquake shook Southern California – this one registering a preliminary magnitude of 7.1 on Friday night.
-The strongest earthquake to hit California in two decades, it was felt widely across the state and as far north as the capital region.
+For the second consecutive day, an earthquake shook Southern California – this one registering a magnitude of 7.1 on Friday night.
+The strongest earthquake to hit the state in two decades, it was felt widely across California including in Sacramento.

-According to the U.S. Geological Survey, the quake hit about 8:20 p.m., 11 miles north-northeast of Ridgecrest, near where a magnitude 6.4 quake hit Thursday morning.
-It was followed by five aftershocks of magnitude 4.0 or higher in the Searles Valley, an area straddling Inyo, Kern and San Bernardino counties.
+According to the U.S. Geological Survey, the quake hit at 8:19 p.m., 11 miles north-northeast of Ridgecrest, near where a magnitude 6.4 quake hit Thursday morning.
+It was followed by nearly 100 aftershocks, some of which were magnitude-4.0 or higher across the Searles Valley, an area straddling Inyo, Kern and San Bernardino counties.

-According to the Los Angeles Times, the quake caused “some fires and other damage” in Ridgecrest and knocked out power to about 2,000 households.
-Law enforcement personnel in Southern California, mainly in parts of the Inland Empire east of Los Angeles, reported minor damage.
+Friday’s quake caused multiple fires, damage to roads and some injuries in Ridgecrest, which was already trying to recover from the previous temblor.
+Live TV reports from the Ridgecrest area showed the town of 29,000 took the brunt of damage with merchandise in area grocery stories knocked off shelves and residents preparing to sleep outside as shaking continued beneath them.

+The quake knocked out power to about 1,800 households, according to the Kern County Fire Department.
+In addition, the department received multiple calls for medical aid but unknown information if anyone had died.

-“Homes shifted, foundation cracks, retaining walls down,” read one social media post by the San Bernardino County Fire District.
+“Homes shifted, foundation cracks, retaining walls down,” read one social media post by the San Bernardino County Fire District shortly after the quake.
 “One injury (minor) with firefighters treating patient.
 No unmet needs currently.”

-Rides at Disneyland in Orange County were also halted, according to Variety.
-According to the Times, shaking was not as intense in the L.A. area, about 110 miles from the epicenter, and there were no immediate reports of injuries or damage.
+Meanwhile, a rockslide closed State Route 178 in Kern River Canyon, where photos from witnesses also showed that a stretch of roadway had sunk.
+USGS scientists showed photographs of asphalt buckled south of Trona.

 The severity of the quake, which was reported for a time with a magnitude of 6.9, was twice the intensity of the 1989 Loma Preita quake that struck the Bay Area in 1989, and was about 22 times stronger than shaking that hit the Napa area in 2014.

+“There’s a 5 percent chance that this could be followed by an even larger quake,” said Robert Graves, a USGS seismologist, also speaking at Friday’s news conference.

+However, the quake was unlikely to affect fault lines outside of the area, Jones said, noting that the gigantic San Andreas Fault was far away.

-Perhaps the nearest large city to feel the shaking was Bakersfield, where shaking went on for almost 30 seconds according to some reports.
+The nearest large city to feel the quake was Bakersfield, 100 miles to the west, where shaking went on for almost 30 seconds, according to some reports.

-Garrett Pacheco, a firefighter who lives in Bakersfield, said he was out to dinner with his family when they felt the quake strike.
+Garrett Pacheco, a firefighter who lives in the city’s southwest area, said he was out to dinner with his family when they felt the quake strike.
 He said the shaking lasted about 15 to 20 seconds at the restaurant, where the evening din turned quiet as lighting from above swayed for more than a minute.

 “We felt it, definitely.
 Everybody felt it in the restaurant,” he said.
 “It was bigger one than the first one, we really felt this one.”